Mark de Mori

 Mark de Mori (born 11 February 1982) is an Australian professional boxer.

 Early life and amateur career

 De Mori grew up in the suburbs of Perth.
 He was supposedly deaf until the age of four and suffered chronic asthma attacks throughout his childhood and early teenage years.
 Whilst recovering, he became increasingly drawn to boxing and taught himself to box by watching videos and attempting to recreate the moves.
-De Mori took part in 11 fights during his time as an amateur, winning all.
+It has been claimed that De Mori took part in 11 fights during his time as an amateur, winning all.
+However, records indicate that he lost at least one bout.